glee4810/EHRSQL/README.md

 The dataset is released along with our paper titled [EHRSQL: A Practical Text-to-SQL Benchmark for Electronic Health Records](https://arxiv.org/abs/2301.07695) (NeurIPS 2022 Datasets and Benchmarks).
 For further details, please refer to our paper.

-`02/22/2023` We created a leaderboard website for the trustworthy semantic parsing task.
-Please visit [the task website](https://glee4810.github.io/EHRSQL) for more general information on the task and a general introduction.

 ## Changelog